How science can help marathon runners avoid hitting the wall

 Marathon fuel and hydration: How science can help runners avoid hitting the wall

-Marathon runners often fall short due to insufficient fuel and hydration, but science is now helping athletes combat the prospect of cramps and hitting the wall
+Marathon runners often fall short due to insufficient fuel and hydration, but The Independent’s sports editor Jack Rathborn explains how science is now helping athletes combat the prospect of cramps and hitting the wall

-The 2024 TCS London Marathon is almost here with the 26.2 mile distance often feeling like a puzzle for runners to solve.
-While each training run can provide a different piece, most runners would be wise to consider how they will utilise fuel and hydration on the day.
+The 2024 TCS London Marathon is almost here with the 26.2-mile distance often feeling like a puzzle for runners to solve.
+While each training run can provide a different piece, most runners would be wise to consider how they will utilise fuel and hydration on the day, in order to fit the whole thing together.

 A series of hamstring cramps hit my momentum on both occasions, forcing me to stumble in the closing five to six miles and even stop on several occasions.